jtr13/EDAV/docs/03-iris.md

 <img src="03-iris_files/figure-html/blank_plot-1.png" width="672" />

 Where is it?
-Maybe if I add some aesthetics.
+Maybe if we add some aesthetics.
 I remember that was an important word that came up somewhere:

 ```r
 # Still not working...